What is Estrogen Deficient Skin & How to Treat It

 Thinner, More Delicate Skin

 Declining collagen and elastin levels also cause your skin cells to get thinner and more fragile.
-Not only do your collagen and elastin fiber levels decline, but what you have becomes thinner and weaker.
+Not only does collagen and elastin fiber levels decline, but what is available has become thinner and weaker.

-Thus, estrogen-deficient skin is more prone to ripping and tearing and takes longer to heal, due to an overall decrease in vascularity.
+Thus, estrogen-deficient skin is more prone to ripping and tearing and therefore takes longer to heal and this is due to an overall decrease in vascularity.

 Dry Skin